-Even if your surgery is considered medically necessary and Medicare does cover back surgery in your case, there are some costs that you’ll likely have to pay out of pocket, including:
+Even if your laser back surgery is considered medically necessary and Medicare does cover back surgery in your case, there are some costs that you'll likely have to pay out of pocket, including:

 - Medicare Part B coinsurance (typically 20 percent of the Medicare-approved amount of service)

 Laser spine surgery is a less invasive alternative to traditional surgery.
 Surgeons make smaller incisions and use tools to tunnel to the site of pain.
 Muscles aren't removed, which means that the damage to nearby tissue is minimal and recovery is quicker.